Toyota RAV4 Tire Guide By Cole Mitchell March 21, 2026 10 min read

 Passenger Load Considerations

-4. Balance weight distribution before departure
+4. Balance cargo before you drive.

 Upsizing to Load Range E or XL on a RAV4: Real Tradeoffs